Data destinations is a catalog of destinations that can be used to add more granularity to policies.

 Data destinations management is based on a simple system with 3 columns:

-You can drag-and-drop destinations to move them between columns, add destinations into existing groups, and create new groups.
+You can add new destinations and groups, move and copy destinations to different groups, or remove destinations and groups.
 The order of destinations within columns does not represent priority, so you can order them as you want.

 Click a destination to see its details (e.g. when it was last used and by whom, its ID numbers, etc.).
-There are different details depending on the type of destination (e.g. external device, email domain, website, physical or network printer, or network path).
 Based on these details, you can decide whether the destination is safe or untrusted.

 By clicking a destination from this list, you can view its specifics and determine which user moved data there.